Skip to content

 PROJECT 02 — TRADE & COMMERCE

-Trade infrastructure for Nigerian agricultural commodities — baking essentials, poultry, yam to the United Kingdom.
+Trade infrastructure built for STK Industries Ltd — a Nigerian agricultural commodities exporter shipping baking essentials, poultry, and yam to the United Kingdom.
 The platform handles the full cycle: KYC and counterparty verification, request-for-quote, payment rails, and the export documentation that customs in two jurisdictions actually want to see.
+The engagement is ongoing; STK Industries Ltd remains the owner and operator of the business and the platform.

 Product Categories